Hjcho123/PlusAlpha/README.md

-# AI-Powered Trading Dashboard: PlusAlpha
+# PlusAlpha: An AI-Powered Trading Dashboard

 ## Project info
 This project is built with: